onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_quick_guide.md

   - destination:
       port:
         number: 80
-#notify on slack once it got finished
-postExecutionWorkflow:
+  timeout: 600s
+# DAG Workflow to be executed once a Workspace action completes (optional)
+# Uncomment the lines below if you want to send Slack notifications
+#postExecutionWorkflow:
-  entrypoint: main
+#  entrypoint: main
-  templates:
+#  templates:
-  - name: main
+#  - name: main
-    dag:
+#    dag:
-       tasks:
+#       tasks:
-       - name: slack-notify
+#       - name: slack-notify
-         template: slack-notify
+#         template: slack-notify
-  -  name: slack-notify
+#  - name: slack-notify
-     container:
+#     container:
-       image: technosophos/slack-notify
+#       image: technosophos/slack-notify
-       args:
+#       args:
-       - SLACK_USERNAME=onepanel SLACK_TITLE="Your workspace is ready" SLACK_ICON=https://www.gravatar.com/avatar/5c4478592fe00878f62f0027be59c1bd SLACK_MESSAGE="Your workspace is now running" ./slack-notify
+#       - SLACK_USERNAME=onepanel SLACK_TITLE="Your workspace is ready" SLACK_ICON=https://www.gravatar.com/avatar/5c4478592fe00878f62f0027be59c1bd SLACK_MESSAGE="Your workspace is now running" ./slack-notify
-       command:
+#       command:
-       - sh
+#       - sh
-       - -c
+#       - -c

 ```

 Here, we used Docker images for CVAT to create the Workspaces and exposed few ports for CVAT's use.

 ## Creating super user

 CVAT requires super user permission to perform certain tasks.
-Onepanel automatically creates a superuser when you execute CVAT workflow.
-You can set `username` and `password` via environment variables shown below.
-If you don't specify those variables, the default `username` and `password` will be `admin`
+Onepanel automatically creates a superuser when you create a new CVAT workspace.
+By default, the username is `admin` and password is your onepanel token.

 ## Setting up environment variables

-In order to use several features of CVAT such as training an annotaiton model we need to set some environment variables.
+You don't need to set any environment variables to use default features.
+But you may need to set some environment variables for your custom features (i.e slack notifications).
 You can easily set environment variables by clicking Settings button on top nav bar.
 This will open up a settings page, where you can set environment variables.
 Following is an example of setting an environment variable.
 ![Set Enviornment Variable](/img/env_set.PNG)

-You need to set following environment variables:
-- **AWS_BUCKET_NAME**: Bucket you want to store your data into.
-- **AWS_ACCESS_KEY_ID**: AWS access key for training new annotation models.
-- **AWS_SECRET_ACCESS_KEY**: AWS secret access key for training new annotation models.
-- **AWS_S3_PREFIX**: Directory in `AWS_BUCKET_NAME` where all the data will be stored.
-- **ONEPANEL_OD_TEMPLATE_ID**: Template ID for Tensorflow Object Detection.
-Required only if you are training a new annotation model.
-- **ONEPANEL_MASKRCNN_TEMPLATE_ID**: Template ID for MaskRCNN Segmentation.
-Required only if you are training a new annotation model.
-- **ONEPANEL_AUTHORIZATION**: Token/password for Onepanel login.
-- **DJANGO_SUPERUSER_USERNAME**: Username for the superuser.
-Default is `admin`.
-- **DJANGO_SUPERUSER_PASSWORD**: Password for the superuser.
-Default is `admin`.
-- **SYNC_S3_BUCKET_NAME**: Bucket to sync shared storage (`share` drive will be used for the same) with.
-You will be able to use data available on this bucket while creating new tasks and models.
-- **SYNC_S3_PREFIX**: Prefix (directory) to use for above bucket.
-By default its empty.
-Thus, all data in that bucket will be fetched.
-- **SYNC_DIRECTION**: Direction for SYNC.
-Options: `down`, `up`, `both`.
-  - `down`: One way sync.
-Downloads all data from s3 to local folder.
-  - `up`: One way sync.
-Uploads all data from local folder to S3.
-If you delete files from local folder it will delete those files from S3 as well.
-  - `both`: Two way sync.
-Syncs files in both direction.
-- **SYNC_DELAY**: Specifies time in seconds for the syncer to check for file updates.
-Default is `900` seconds.

 ## Creating new tasks